runingcoder/Quiz-App-Django-/README.md

 create a new virtual environment with python version > 3

 pip install -r requirements.txt
+(for mysqlclient, you will have to avoid python 3.10.
+Use only lower versions)

-make a table named newtableforquiz in your xamp server to integrate the databse access.
+make a table named newtableforquiz in your xamp server to integrate the database access.
+Make new database named newtableforquiz and import the newtableforquiz.sql file in the database

 match the port number in the databases port object in settings. py.